Walter Dempsey, PhD

 - B.Sc., Mathematics, Statistics, and Economics, University of Chicago, 2009

 My research focuses on statistical methods and theory for digital and mobile health as well as more traditional areas of biomedical research involving (multi-state) survival analysis and temporal process regression.
 My theoretical research focuses on exchangeable stochastic processes and associated statistical models.
 My methodological research focuses on their associated inferential procedures.
 I believe a great statistician marries their theory and methods to a strong understanding of the underlying science of the data they are investigating.
 I try and work with applied scientists to adjust my methods, improving our understanding, prediction, and treatment of scientific phenomena in health.

-- H. Crane, W. Dempsey, "Edge exchangeable models for interaction networks", Journal of the American Statistical Association, Theory & Methods, 2018.
+H. Crane, W. Dempsey, "Edge exchangeable models for interaction networks", Journal of the American Statistical Association, Theory and Methods, 2018.

 H. Crane, W. Dempsey, "A Framework for Statistical Network Modeling", Statistical Science (to appear), 2019+.

 W. Dempsey, P. McCullagh, "Exchangeable Markov survival processes and weak continuity of predictive distributions.", Electronic Journal of Statistics, 11(2):5406-5451, 2017.

 Areas of Expertise: Biostatistics